aahlenst/virtomate/docs/man/virtomate.rst

 Description
 -----------

 :program:`virtomate` is a command line utility to automate virtual machines with libvirt.
-In contrast to :manpage:`virsh(1)` it returns JSON to be processed by other tools.
-Furthermore, it provides advanced commands to clone domains, run programs on domains, or import volumes. :program:`virtomate` is not meant as a replacement for :manpage:`virsh(1)` but to complement it.
+In contrast to :manpage:`virsh(1)`, it returns JSON to be processed by other tools.
+Furthermore, it provides advanced commands to clone domains, run programs on domains, or import volumes. :program:`virtomate` is not meant to replace :manpage:`virsh(1)` but to complement it.

 :program:`virtomate` uses libvirt.
-As such, it can manage virtual machines on the same computer it is running on as well on remote hosts.
+As such, it can manage virtual machines on the same computer it is running on as on remote hosts.
 See the option ``-c`` for further information.

 No matter whether a :program:`virtomate` command succeeds or fails, :program:`virtomate` prints JSON to standard output (stdout), if any.
 Standard error (stderr) is reserved for diagnostic output.
 To distinguish between a standard and error response, examine the exit status of :program:`virtomate`.

 * A status of **0** indicates success.
 This means that you can expect a standard response.
-* A status of **1** indicates a :program:`virtomate` error and a standardised error message with the following structure will be printed to standard output:
+* A status of **1** indicates a Virtomate error.
+An error message with the following structure will be printed to standard output:

    .. autoclass:: virtomate.ErrorMessage
       :members:

 * A status of **2** indicates a usage error.
 Usage information will be printed to standard error.

 Options